open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-token-swaps.md

 - **EVM Compatibility:** Deploys Ethereum smart contracts easily.
 - **Security:** Utilizes Ethereum's security model.

+For more on blockchain technology, see [What is Blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ## The Rise of Token Swaps in DeFi

 Token swaps allow cryptocurrency exchanges without intermediaries, facilitated by protocols like [Uniswap](https://uniswap.org/) and [SushiSwap](https://sushi.com/), which use smart contracts for peer-to-peer exchanges.

+Explore the role of smart contracts further in [Smart Contracts on Blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## How Arbitrum Enhances Token Swaps